Ken Kurson

 Kenneth Kurson (born 1968) is an American political consultant, writer, journalist, and former musician, who was editor-in-chief of The New York Observer between 2013 and 2017.
 In 2020 he was charged by federal prosecutors with cyberstalking and harassment, for which he was pardoned by President Donald Trump in 2021.
 In February 2022, Kurson pleaded guilty to state misdemeanor criminal charges of attempted eavesdropping and computer trespass related to his divorce.

 Education and family

 Kurson was the son of a traveling salesman of motorcycle parts, and once recounted that "some years were good; others we had to sell our piano and all our furniture."
 He graduated from Glenbrook North High School in Northbrook, Illinois, in 1986, and is the younger brother of bestselling author Robert Kurson.
-While he began studies at the University of Chicago, he left college, finding the experience to be "soul-deadening."
+Though he began studies at the University of Chicago, he wound up leaving college, finding the experience to be "soul-deadening."

 Career

 Early career

 In the late 1980s and early 1990s, Kurson played bass for the Chicago punk rock band Green.
 After leaving Green in 1990, Kurson founded The Lilacs with David Levinsky.

 A debut EP, The Lilacs Love You, was produced by Material Issue frontman Jim Ellison, who is also credited with naming the band The Lilacs.
 A follow-up EP, The Lilacs Hate You, was the band's next release.
 A full-length CD, The Lilacs Rise Above the Filth, was produced by Brad Wood and released in 1992.

 In 1993, he headed to New York to break into journalism, and landed internships and jobs at Rolling Stone, Harper's and Worth.
 In 1995, he began an irreverent eight-page publication on financial topics, The Kenny Quarterly, while working as an editor at United Media.
 It was to friends desiring financial advice.
 Later that year, he and a friend, John Packel, turned The Kenny Quarterly into Green.
 It was acquired by Bankrate in 1999.
 Kurson was a contributing editor at Esquire from 1997 to 2001, covering investing.
 Kurson first became interested in finance when he played bass for Green.
 He took charge of the band's books and contracts.

 A New York Times profile in 2000 said that Kurson "has made personal finance palatable for people who might otherwise believe that it belongs on the shelf with Geritol and Dentu-Creme."

 Doubleday published Kurson's first book, The Green Magazine Guide to Personal Finance in April 1998.
 He was co-author of a book with journalist David Faber published by Little, Brown in 2002.